m-podolski/dmaia/README.md

 ❔
 : Not Attempted (too easy)

+🚫
+: Misinterpreted exercise

 ❎
-: Correct, but with a different possible solution
+: Correct (with a different possible solution)

+✅
+: Correct (from solutions guide)